Shandong: Economic and technological development zones

 Yantai Economic and Technological Development Area is one of the earliest approved state level economic development zones in China.
 It now has planned area of 10 km2 and a population of 115,000.
-It lies on the tip of the Shandong Peninsula facing the Huanghai Sea.
+It lies on the tip of the Shandong Peninsula facing the Yellow Sea.
 It adjoins to downtown Yantai, merely 6 km away from Yantai Port, 6 km away from Yantai railway station, and a 30-minute drive to Yantai International Airport.